TrustTheVote-Project/horatio-server/README.md

 1. Set up an account with [Mailgun](https://mailgun.com/) (no credit card number required; <10,000 emails/month is free), following their instructions to get SPF records added to DNS for the domain.
 1. Choose "Webhooks" from the Mailgun dashboard, and for both "Hard bounces" and "Dropped messages," enter your site’s URL followed by `/bounce/?key=` and the value of `BOUNCE_API_KEY` that you established in step 4, e.g., `http://example.com/bounce/?key=qTugfIdCvB9SjymJW5yqQUofQu9iU119`.
 1. Ensure that the directory `applications/` has write permissions for the web server, but not read permissions (i.e., `drwx-wx-wx`), because that is where the completed absentee ballot requests will be stored.
+1. Ensure that the web server has permission to write to `includes/registrars.json`.